zoeShao/An-IOS-App/deliverables/iteration-02.review.md

  * Feel free to refer/link to process artifact(s).
  * we choose to draw flow chart before coding.
 Flow chart help us to see each pages relation more clearly.
  * assign work in detail to each group member.
-This improve our work
-	efficiency a lot, each member have clear idea what they need to do.
+This improve our work efficiency a lot, each member have clear idea what they need to do

 #### Decisions that did not turn out as well as we hoped